-Our equity-based incentive awards granted to our named executive officers are designed to align our interests and those of our shareholders with those of our employees and consultants, including our executive officers.
+We grant equity-based incentive awards to our named executive officers from time to time, and these awards are designed to align the interests of our executive officers with those of our shareholders.
 To date, share option awards are the only form of equity awards we have granted to any of our executive officers.

-We have historically used share options as an incentive for long-term compensation to our executive officers because the share options allow our executive officers to profit from this form of equity compensation only if our share price increases relative to the share option's exercise price, which exercise price is set at the fair market value of our common shares on the date of grant.
+We have historically used share options as an incentive for long-term compensation to our executive officers because the share options allow our executive officers to profit from this form of equity compensation only if our share price increases relative to the share option's exercise price, which exercise price is set at the fair market value of our common shares on the date of grant, determined based on the volume weighted average trading price of our common shares for the five trading days prior to the date of grant.
 Vesting of equity awards is generally tied to each officer's continuous service with us and serves as an additional retention measure.
-We may grant equity awards at such times as our board of directors or compensation committee determines appropriate.
+We may grant equity awards at such times as our board of directors or the compensation committee determines appropriate.
 Our executives generally are awarded an initial grant in the form of a share option in connection with their commencement of employment with us.
-Additional grants may occur periodically in order to specifically incentivize executives with respect to achieving certain corporate goals or to reward executives for exceptional performance.
+Annual grant levels are based on the market 50th-75th percentile for our peer group companies and relevant survey data.
+Additional grants may occur periodically to specifically incentivize executives with respect to achieving certain corporate goals or to reward executives for exceptional performance.

-Prior to our IPO, all share options were granted pursuant to our Repare Therapeutics Inc. Amended and Restated Option Plan (the "Pre-IPO Plan").
-Following our IPO, we grant equity incentive awards under the terms of the 2020 Equity Incentive Plan (the "2020 Plan").
+Prior to our initial public offering ("IPO"), all share options were granted under our Repare Therapeutics Inc. Amended and Restated Option Plan (the "Pre-IPO Plan").
+Following our IPO, we grant equity incentive awards under the terms of the Repare Therapeutics Inc. 2020 Equity Incentive Plan (the "2020 Plan").

-All options are granted with an exercise price per share that is no less than the fair market value of our common shares on the date of grant of such award.
+All options are granted with an exercise price that is no less than the fair market value of our common shares on the date of grant of such award, determined based on the volume weighted average trading price of our common shares for the five trading days prior to the date of grant.
 Our share option awards generally vest over a four-year period and may be subject to acceleration of vesting and exercisability under certain termination and change in control events.
-See "- Outstanding Equity Awards at Fiscal Year-End."
+See "-Outstanding Equity Awards at December 31, 2021."
+Our share option awards have a ten-year term.